 Writing a great logline can be difficult, but like most things – practice makes perfect, it’s so integral to the filmmaking process.
+Let’s jump into how to write a logline!

 It’s the way to sell your script to a big Hollywood producer, a logline opens a lot of doors… But only if it’s great.
 Here we delve into the best methods on how to write a logline and some industry examples.